Windows OS Hub

 Get-NetIPInterface with interfacemetric

-You can change the interface metric from the Windows GUI, PowerShell or using the netsh command.
+You can change the network interface metric either from the GUI or from the command line.

-You can do the same using the following PowerShell command (use the index of your LAN interface that you can get with the Get-NetIPInterface cmdlet):
+• You can also change the metric using PowerShell commands to manage network settings (specify the index of your LAN interface that you get by using the Get-NetIPInterface cmdlet):

 Set-NetIPInterface -InterfaceIndex 11 -InterfaceMetric 120

-Or using netsh (specify the name of your LAN connection):
+Or with netsh (you must specify the name of your LAN connection):

-In the same way you can decrease the metric value in the properties of your VPN connection.
+Similarly, you can reduce the metric value in the VPN connection properties.

 change vpn interface metric on windows 10